borondics/quasar.codes/content/download/_index.md

 With conda
 ----------

-If you are using python provided by the miniconda / Anaconda distribution, you are almost ready to go.
+If you are using python provided by conda (we recommend obtaining it with Miniforge), you are almost ready to go.

 As with pip, we highly recommend you create a separate environment for your Quasar installation.